otigon/automated-jb2a-animations/README.md

 Tutorial Video: https://www.youtube.com/watch?v=psYt4IdfIVI

-## 0.0.5 Release:
-1. Added a new setting: Only Play Animation on Damage Rolls
-   a.
-Allows for further customization of animations and when they play

-2. Corrected the check for Free vs Patreon Module.
-It should now work for both.

-3. Added Explosions (See PDF for Keywords)
-   a.
-Designed for use on items that utilize templates.
-   b.
-You can set the color, variant, and radius of the explosion in the Source Field

-4. Added Exploding Arrows (See PDF for Keywords)
-   a.
-Add the word explode in the source field and then set the color, variant and radius of the explosion.

-## 0.0.4 Release:

-1. Token Magic FX options are now ADDED and REMOVED selectively to the Token.
-This means they should remove themselves even if the affected token is untargeted (think dead).

-2. Now ONLY removes the Token Magic FX that were applied with the given animation.
-All pre-existing TMFX filters should remain active and not be deleted

-3. Melee-Range detection should now be working correctly, Big thanks to brkwsk for the help.

-4. Playing with the timing of different TFMX applications and Animations to help streamline when used on The Forge.

 # Introduction

 **Trying to figure out now why the Token Magic FX do not apply on the Forge**